-MLB and opioids: Eric Kay trial spilled secrets, but is this baseball’s next drug scandal?
+Trial spilled secrets of players’ abuse, but are opioids really MLB’s next drug scandal?

 But when he learned the next day of Skaggs’s death, Harvey said, he rushed back to the ballpark to retrieve the pill and throw it away.
 “I didn’t want anything to do with that,” said Harvey, who spent last season with the Baltimore Orioles.
 “I was scared.”

 Former Angels pitcher Cam Bedrosian told the jury that he got “three or four” oxycodone pills from Kay and took one but felt guilty and “kind of weird.”
 He said he gave the remaining pills back to Kay.
-Pitcher Blake Parker said he purchased 10 pills from Kay but that his hand turned numb after he took half of one, so he returned the rest.
-And a Drug Enforcement Administration agent testified another Angels pitcher, Garrett Richards, sent Kay $1,700 via Venmo.
+Pitcher Blake Parker said he purchased 10 pills from Kay but his hand turned numb after he took half of one so he returned the rest.
+And a Drug Enforcement Administration agent testified that another Angels pitcher, Garrett Richards, sent Kay $1,700 via Venmo.

 Skaggs’s opioid dependency was described as the result of a confluence of baseball stressors.
 His mother testified that he became hooked on Percocet to cope with having to perform at a high level; his wife, Carli, said he was under pressure to stay healthy and keep playing.